Should an editor not use spellcheck? Should they not use PerfectIt? Of course they should! You’d be rightly incensed if they didn’t use spellcheck!

 Create Your Policy

 As publishers and other corporations (and NGOs and all organizations) update their contracts to address the use of such AI by their contractors, editors would be wise to consider their own policies and maybe even add such stipulations to the contracts they use with clients.
-Like the policies rounded up below, you’ll want your stance to reassure clients that their IP will be protected while also allowing you to keep using spellcheck and all the macros and other tools you use to make yourself more effective and efficient.
+Clients may see value in your guarantees that you will not be uploading their content to any AI systems!
+Like the policies rounded up below, you’ll want your stance to reassure clients that their IP will be protected while also allowing you to keep using spellcheck and all the macros and other non-AI tools you use to make your work more effective and efficient.

 Roundup of Publishers’ & Writers Groups’ AI Policies